Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 - Maintaining, defending, or settling a proceeding in Massachusetts court

-- Conducting activities solely related to internal affairs, like meetings of managers, shareholders, board members, etc.
+- Conducting activities solely related to internal affairs, like meetings of LLC members and/or managers

 - Having accounts at financial institutions in the state